RenderKit/embree/README.md

 transparently transitioning to 2MB pages.

-Embree is optimized for Intel CPUs supporting SSE, AVX, AVX2, and AVX-512 instructions, and requires at least a CPU with support for SSE2.
+Embree is optimized for Intel CPUs supporting SSE, AVX, AVX2, and AVX-512 instructions.
+Embree requires at least an x86 CPU with support for SSE2 or an Apple M1 CPU.
 Embree Support and Contact
 --------------------------